-- The foundations of the code generator are described in §2. - In particular §2.6 gives hints how to debug situations where code generation does not succeed as expected. - The scope and quality of generated code can be increased dramatically by applying refinement techniques, which are introduced in §3. - Inductive predicates can be turned executable using an extension of the code generator §4. - If you want to utilize code generation to obtain fast evaluators e.g. for decision procedures, have a look at §5. - You may want to skim over the more technical sections §7 and §8. - The target language Scala [5] comes with some specialities discussed in §8.2. - For exhaustive syntax diagrams etc. you should visit the Isabelle/Isar Reference Manual [13].
+- The foundations of the code generator are described in §2. - In particular §2.6 gives hints how to debug situations where code generation does not succeed as expected. - The scope and quality of generated code can be increased dramatically by applying refinement techniques, which are introduced in §3. - How to define partial functions such that code can be generated is explained in §4. - Inductive predicates can be turned executable using an extension of the code generator §5. - If you want to utilize code generation to obtain fast evaluators e.g. for decision procedures, have a look at §6. - You may want to skim over the more technical sections §8 and §9. - The target language Scala [5] comes with some specialities discussed in §9.2. - For exhaustive syntax diagrams etc. you should visit the Isabelle/Isar Reference Manual [13].